draptik/draptik.github.com/source/_posts/2019-06-25-review-hands-on-ddd-dotnetcore.markdown

 The most valuable chapter (for me) in the book is "Projections & Queries".

-It provides potential solutions for mapping an event store "events" with read model DB entries.
+It provides potential solutions for mapping event store "events" with read model DB entries.
 This is a "best practices" chapter full of different approaches on how to keep your read models in sync with your event store.
 My personal 'I did not know I could do this'-pattern: Event-Upcasting: Neat technique!

 ## Cons